-The aim of the business consultation is to provide information regarding business environment in Estonia.
+The aim of the business consultation, provided by the City of Tallinn (Enterprise department), is to provide essential information regarding business environment in Estonia.
 We can help you with following topics:

 This consultation will help you to gather information regarding relocation of your (future) foreign employee to Estonia.
 It is possible to conduct the consultation in person at the International House of Estonia or via Skype.